JMDKC/personal-site-hugo/content/writing/2024-02-19-you-need-a-raci.md

 ## How a RACI can work

-So, a RACI has been created for good reasons, is potentially useful, but faces big obstacles to getting off the ground, maintained and followed by cross-functional teams.
+So, a RACI has been created for good reasons, is potentially useful, but faces big obstacles to getting off the ground, and being maintained and followed by cross-functional teams.

 How can a RACI work?
-Based on experience, here are three tips, from the point of view of the project manager:
+Based on experience, here are five tips, from the point of view of the project manager:

 1. Make the document as lightweight as possible.
 Rather than going full PRINCE2 and having a separate document for all the different processes associated with the project or initiative you’re doing, what about one RACI to rule them all?
 2. Get as much buyin as possible before you create one.
 The easy way out is going to be to put together a RACI by yourself, get the nod from the executive, then tell the team we have one!
 Instead, try to co-create it as much as possible with the delivery teams themselves.
 If everyone can be in the room at point of creation, so much the better.